 - Weakening of the £ versus € and /or $ will make the export more attractive to the buyers but could impact the UK exporter should it need to import inputs for its products.

 - Strengthening of the £ versus € and/or $ will make the exports less attractive to the buyers but could benefit the UK exporter should it need to import components for its products.

-- Late payments from UK are difficult to chase but late payments from abroad can be trickier, which requires for the UK exporter solid cash management tools to minimise these risks.
+- Late payments from UK are difficult to chase and late payments from abroad can be trickier, which requires solid cash management tools to minimise these risks.